-Up to this point, the COVIDRIVE partnership is receiving funds from AstraZeneca, CureVac, Janssen and Sanofi-Pasteur/GSK.
-Other partners (vaccine companies or other institutes) might join the COVIDRIVE project at a later stage.
+This generic protocol has been developed by the COVIDRIVE partnership, which has received funds from AstraZeneca, CureVac, Janssen, Sanofi-Pasteur and GSK, leveraging public health capacity from FISABIO and THL and existing infrastructure at P95.
+Other partners (vaccine companies or other institutes) might join the COVIDRIVE project at later stages.